-As a mom of 6, laundry is a daily affair at our house and the stains come in all colors and shades.
 I’ve tried many different types of stain removers.
 Some pretty pricey!
-But none have worked as well as this homemade DIY stain remover spray has on our clothes!
-And only 2 ingredients?
-It can’t get much easier than that!
+But none have worked as well as this homemade DIY stain remover spray has!
+This 2 ingredient stain spray, made with vinegar and dish soap works great on white and colored clothes!

 I used to be the kind of mom who followed her kids around when they were eating dessert in their “good clothes” making sure they didn’t get chocolate on their outfits.
 Because honestly I could not get it out!
 It didn’t help that none of my babies could stand to wear a bib.
 The minute we’d sit down to eat, off it would go onto the floor.